BlackGuyFawkes/BlackGuyFawkes/README.md

 - 👋 Hi, I’m @BlackGuyFawkes
-- 👀 I’m interested in HTML, CSS & JavaScript, preferably Reactjs
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on App Development and penetration testing
+- 💞️ I’m looking to collaborate on Data Science and penetration testing
 - 📫 How to reach me: maduakoakachi@gmail.com